ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 ### Tools Used

-During the project I have decided to use :
+During the project I have decided to use:
-* [CPLEX optimizer](https://www.ibm.com/analytics/cplex-optimizer) (C++) from IBM as the solver.
+* [CPLEX optimizer](https://www.ibm.com/analytics/cplex-optimizer) (C++) from IBM as the mixed integer programming (MIP) solver.
-* Python libraries such as Pandas and Numpy with the preprocessing part.
+* Python libraries such as Pandas and Numpy for the preprocessing phase.
-* Google Forms to gather the data
+* Google Forms to collect the data
 <hr>

 ### Data Production

-In order to do so, I thought of crafting some sort of compatibility metric.
-With the help of my bosses and some of the universities professors, I have made a Google forms with questions about different aspects of each student and each advisor life.
+In view of this, I thought of crafting some sort of compatibility metric.
+With the help of my bosses and some of the college professors, I have made a Google forms with questions about different aspects of each student and each advisor life.
 Some of the information that was asked is listed below:

 * Age
 * Gender
-* Degree that intends to pursuit
+* Degree that he/she intends to pursuit
 * Organization Level
 * Religion
 * Extrovertion level
 * Sensibility level
 * Prefered subject
-* Political vision
+* Political views
 * and many others...

-The may concern in asking so many questions from different life aspects was to make a good compatibility modeling.
+The main concern in asking so many questions from different life aspects was to make a good compatibility modeling.

 After deciding the questions, I have sent the Google Forms link for all the 250+ students and all the 18 advisors.
 After that I made another document where I asked each advisor to write how much time they used to spend with each of their students in the following scale (In minutes):
 <center>